DataDog/integrations-core/nginx/README.md

 }
 ```

+NGINX Plus can also use `stub_status`, but since that module collects far fewer metrics, Plus users should use `status`.

 You may optionally configure HTTP basic authentication in the server block, but since the service is only listening locally, it's not necessary.

-Reload NGINX to enable the local status endpoint.
+Reload NGINX to enable the status endpoint.
 There's no need for a full restart.

 ### Connect the Agent